 - Earn 1 mile per $1 spent on all other purchases

-The United Club℠ Infinite Card comes with a higher price tag, but it also delivers some elite perks for frequent travelers.
-These perks include United Club membership for as long as you hold the card.
+The New United Club℠ Card comes with the highest price tag, but it also delivers elite perks for the most frequent of travelers.
+Key among them is a United Club membership for as long as you hold the card.
 Here's what you get:

 - First and second checked bags free